 Depending on the water levels and ability of the paddler you can expect to be on the water about 8 hours a day.
 This includes rest stops and lunch.
 We will also try to do some moonlight paddling during the full moon if the conditions are safe.

 The San Marcos River is a relatively narrow river with many twist and turns.
 The river maintains a reasonable current for the most part but there are several sections of flat water.
 In addition, there are several dams that must be portaged.
-Most of the river is very tame and with class I and II rapids.
-Depending on the water level we may encounter a class III rapid that can be portaged if we feel it is unsafe to run.
+Most of the river is very tame and contains Class I and II rapids.
+Depending on the water level we may encounter a Class III rapid that can be portaged if we feel it is unsafe to run.

 Each night we will camp out along the river.
 We will provide all of the camping equipment and set up camp along the river.
 We will use some of the public campgrounds, islands, and sand bars along the way.